 Antiseptic cleansers are adequate for clean wounds or lightly contaminated wounds.
 Antibiotic prophylaxis may be indicated for clean-contaminated wounds and is usually recommended for contaminated wounds.
 Antibiotics for dirty wounds are part of the treatment because infection is already established.
 When deciding on a prophylactic antibiotic consider the following:

-Wound infections can complicate illness, cause anxiety, increase patient discomfort and lead to death.
-It is estimated that surgical wound infections result in an increased length of hospital stay by about 7-10 days.
-Hence the prevention and management of wound infections has a major impact on both patient health and health economics.
+Wound infection can complicate illness, cause anxiety, increase patient discomfort and lead to death.
+It is estimated that surgical wound infections result in an increased length of hospital stay by about 7–10 days.
+Hence the prevention and management of wound infection has a major impact on both patient health and health economics.